shenhuiying2017/azure-docs.es-es/articles/sql-database/sql-database-temporal-tables.md

 <properties
-   pageTitle="Introducción a las tablas temporales de Base de datos SQL de Azure | Microsoft Azure" description="Obtenga información sobre cómo empezar a usar las tablas temporales de Base de datos SQL de Azure" services="sql-database" documentationCenter="" authors="CarlRabeler"
+   pageTitle="Getting Started with Temporal Tables in Azure SQL Database | Microsoft Azure" description="Learn how to get started with using Temporal Tables in Azure SQL Database." services="sql-database" documentationCenter="" authors="CarlRabeler"